juggenova/juggenova.github.io/_posts/wordpress/published/2009-09-15-genova-jug-meeting-nis-on-flex-and-java-2009-22092009.markdown

 title: "Genova JUG Meeting @ NIS on Flex and Java 2009 – 22/09/2009"
 date: 2009-09-15
 url: https://juggenova.wordpress.com/2009/09/15/genova-jug-meeting-nis-on-flex-and-java-2009-22092009/
-published: false
+published: true
 ---

-The next meeting of the Genova JUG will take place at 6.30pm on the 22th of September 2009 at the new location of NIS in Via al Porto Antico 7, 16128 Genova We’ll talk about:
+The next meeting of the Genova JUG will take place at 6.30pm on the 22th of September 2009 at the new location of NIS in Via al Porto Antico 7, 16128 Genova

+We’ll talk about:

 Introduction to Flex (Corrado Alesso, JUG Genova) Flex-Java integration and offline RIA synchronization (Corneliu Creanga, Adobe)